 - prefer presentations with color and graphics

-Some learners are a combination of the three, but normally one of the learning styles is the dominate style.
+Some learners are a combination of the three, but normally one of the learning styles is the dominant style.

 Testing for Learning Styles